 Early repayment discounts

-Using a trade finance facility makes your cash available shortly after you receive your supplier’s invoice.
+Using a Trade Finance facility makes your cash available shortly after you receive your supplier’s invoice.
 This enables you to take advantage of anyearly settlement discounts your suppliers may offer (or you’re able to negotiate).
 This can ultimately save you money on your goods and services and allow you to repay your financier over a longer timeframe.

 With the Octet Trade Finance solution, you can pay both international and domestic suppliers.
 And for those domestic suppliers, this can be related to invoices for goods or services.
 This flexibility allows you to use the funding and seek early payment discounts for a broader scope of supplier types and transactions than other funding options may allow.